 Among Zen sayings there is this one: ” Sit in the meditation hall of Moon in the Water, and do the practice and do the sky-flower practice”.
 The saying describes the practice and its fulfilment: it has a power profound and noble.
 I believe that these two phrases can bring about an ideal human life.

 First as to the Moon in the Water.
 The moon is reflected in the water and enters the water as a reflection but there is no scar on the water from its entering.
 In terms of the meditation there is no trace of attachment.
 But we with our heart, eye, ear, nose, tongue, and body – our five senses come to be mislead by beautiful human forms, by wine, by reputation, and by life itself.

-Then there are others who say we’re going to die so lets live first and thus caught up in misunderstanding it ends in disaster.
-The clear sighted master can deal expertly with life and he lives skillfully.
+Then there are others who say we’re going to die so lets live first; and thus caught up in misunderstanding it ends in disaster.
+The clear-sighted master can deal expertly with life and he lives skillfully.
 And to live expertly is the practice of Moon in the Water meditation leading to every action being realisation of sky flowers.
-When the time comes to die to die calmly, to die with a smile, to die happily, to die laughing.
+When the time comes to die, to die calmly, to die with a smile, to die happily, to die laughing.
 To have the resources and strength to do this is necessary.
-If when we see death we are frightened of it or dread dying means that we have not yet attained, But it is no good not just being able to calmly, we have to be able to live calmly.
-When confronted with a fire or facing a burglar.
+If when we see death we are frightened of it or dread dying means that we have not yet attained.
+But it is no good not just being able to die calmly, we have to be able to live calmly -when confronted with a fire or facing a burglar, say.

 © Trevor Leggett